American Idiot (song): Accolades

 "American Idiot" was ranked the number 13 Single of the Decade by Rolling Stone magazine in 2009.
 VH1 also placed the song at number 13 on its Top 100 Songs of the 2000s in 2011.
 Rolling Stone ranked it number 432 of The 500 Greatest Songs of All Time in 2010, the only Green Day song on the list.
 The song is certified Gold in the United Kingdom for sales of 400,000.

 Use as a protest song

 In advance of Donald Trump's visit to the UK in July 2018, a campaign to get "American Idiot" to the top of the UK song charts was launched.
 On the Official UK Charts dated 13 July 2018, the song re-entered the UK Singles Chart at 25 and the UK Singles Downloads Chart at number 2.

+Amid Trump's presidential run in 2016, Billie Joe Armstrong began changing the lyric "the subliminal, mind-fuck America" to "the subliminal mind-Trump America" during live performances of "American Idiot", and in 2019, he added another change, shifting "I'm not a part of a redneck agenda" to "I'm not a part of a MAGA agenda".
+Armstrong has been strongly critical of Donald Trump, comparing him to Adolf Hitler.
+The lyrical variation received renewed popular attention following Green Day's televised performance at New Year's Rockin' Eve 2024.
+They also performed this same lyrical variation at Coachella 2025.
+The band modified the same lyrics to "I'm not part of an Elon agenda" at a concert in South Africa.